 It makes sense.
 In today’s fast-paced workplace, people need to come together often and have productive discussions that help inform and speed up decision-making.

 Unfortunately, much of the time spent in meetings is wasted, and executives view more than 67% of meetings as failures.
 Technical issues with meeting room equipment and software can impact productivity by causing delays and throwing discussions off-course.
 Double-booked meeting rooms, lack of adequate space, subpar video conferencing equipment and shabby internet connections are disruptive and annoying, and have a huge impact on the conference room experience.
 Worse yet, it’s costly.
 The U.S. Bureau of Labor reports that $37 billion is lost annually to poorly structured meeting environments.

 The good news is there are ways to make meetings more productive, and workplace technology is a huge factor.
 The right workplace technology can help eliminate operational challenges of running meetings, making them more efficient, collaborative and productive.
 Here are four good ways to improve the conference room experience and overcome some of the most cumbersome challenges with booking and using meeting rooms.

 1. Streamline the conference room scheduling system

 OWL Labs reports that 27% of the time, the primary challenge with meetings is finding and booking meeting space.
 And a third of all businesses still rely on a receptionist to book meetings for them.

-A robust and easy-to-use conference room booking application helps to streamline and simplify the process of reserving meeting space, saving time spent looking for available rooms and reducing double-bookings and other scheduling errors.
+Robust and easy-to-use conference room scheduling software helps to streamline and simplify the process of reserving meeting space, saving time spent looking for available rooms and reducing double-bookings and other scheduling errors.
 Such a system can update attendees if there are any changes to the meeting time, location or agenda, helping to eliminate confusion and keep people on schedule so that they do their best work and can go about their day with minimal interruption.

 2. Make video conferencing easier with better workplace technology